Health Library

 We have a vast digital library of medical information, including wellness and psychiatry topics as well as general medical topics.
 For more information or to schedule an appointment, don’t hesitate to call us.

 Our Health Library information does not replace the advice of a doctor.
 Please be advised that this information is made available to assist our patients to learn more about their health.
 Our providers may not see and/or treat all topics found herein.
-A male condom is a tube of soft rubber or plastic with a closed end.
+An external (male) condom is a tube made of latex (rubber), soft plastic, or natural membrane (lambskin) with a closed end.
 It fits over the penis.
 Condoms can be used to prevent pregnancy.
 They can also help protect against sexually transmitted infections (STIs).
 You must use a new condom every time you have sex.
 Condoms prevent pregnancy by keeping sperm and eggs apart.
 The condom holds the sperm so the sperm can't get into the vagina.
-There are many kinds of male condoms.
+There are many kinds of external condoms.
 Some condoms are lubricated.
 Some are ribbed.
 Most have a "reservoir tip" for holding the semen.
 You can also buy condoms of different sizes.
-When male condoms are used exactly as directed, 2 women out of 100 have an unplanned pregnancy.
-When they are not used exactly as directed, 18 women out of 100 have an unplanned pregnancy.
-Male condoms can be added to other kinds of birth control, like birth control pills or shots or the IUD.
-Combinations are better at preventing pregnancy than using condoms by themselves.
+When external condoms are used exactly as directed, they are about 98% effective for preventing pregnancy.
+This means that 2 out of 100 people who use them will have an unplanned pregnancy.
+When they are not used exactly as directed, they are about 87% effective for preventing pregnancy.
+This means that 13 out of 100 people who use them will have an unplanned pregnancy.
 A common reason for failure is not using a condom every time you have sex.
 Another common reason for failure is that the condom may break or partially or completely slip off the penis.
 Condoms slip more often than they break.
 If you use a lubricant, don't use an oil-based lubricant.
 Oil can weaken the condom so that it breaks.
 Use a water-based lubricant.
 Condoms work best if you follow these steps.
-Here are some advantages of the male condom.
-Here are some disadvantages of the male condom.
-Current as of: April 30, 2024 Author: Ignite Healthwise, LLC Staff Current as of: April 30, 2024 Author: Ignite Healthwise, LLC Staff Clinical Review Board This information does not replace the advice of a doctor.
+Current as of: May 5, 2025 Author: Ignite Healthwise, LLC Staff Current as of: May 5, 2025 Author: Ignite Healthwise, LLC Staff Clinical Review Board This information does not replace the advice of a doctor.
 Ignite Healthwise, LLC disclaims any warranty or liability for your use of this information.
 Your use of this information means that you agree to the Terms of Use and Privacy Policy.
 Learn how we develop our content.
 To learn more about Ignite Healthwise, LLC, visit webmdignite.com. © 2024-2025 Ignite Healthwise, LLC.Topic Contents

 How do you buy and store them?